turingschool/front-end-curriculum/projects/m1-static-comp-3.md

 ## PRO-TIP

-This is a tough layout to build.
+This is layout that takes a good amount of time to build.
 Don't wait until Monday of week 6 to get started.

 ***